Plus, learn why some babies shouldn’t be swaddled and what to do when it’s time to stop swaddling baby.

 - Lay baby down on their back in the center of the blanket with their neck on the folded corner.

-- Pull the bottom corner up and over baby’s left shoulder and then wrap the last corner all the way around baby and tuck into the little blanket pocket you’ve created on their front.
+- Pull the bottom corner up and over baby’s left shoulder and then wrap the last corner all the way around baby.
+Tuck into the little blanket pocket you’ve created on their front.

 It’s okay if your baby swaddle doesn’t look picture-perfect the first time, or the second time, or even the third time.
 Take a breath, take your time, and keep trying.
 Your baby might be crying, and you’ll want to cry too, because you can’t get their little arms to stay in, but you will get it.
 Remember, many babies calm down once they feel that security in the swaddle.